julielinx/julielinx.github.io/_posts/2020-03-30-12_missing_values.md

   - Most every model type except tree-based models evaluate missingness on this criteria.
 If the value is empty, it needs to be addressed one way or another before the model can be run.
 - Definitions based on *context*: Missing data is lack of a recorded answer where we “expected” to find one.
   - In the second example above with the internet customer interaction, I wouldn't expect to record the phone number they're calling from - the value would be missing, but it's not expected in the context.
-  - Context can be addressed through modeling choices - ie only model for phone interactions or web interactions (separating these two interaction types immediately reduces the number of missing values because it considers context)
+  - Context can be addressed through modeling choices - i.e. only model for phone interactions or web interactions (separating these two interaction types immediately reduces the number of missing values because it considers context)

 Within these two definition types we can see the following types of missingness as defined in section 3.4 of [Applied Predictive Modeling](https://www.amazon.com/Applied-Predictive-Modeling-Max-Kuhn/dp/1461468485) by Max Kuhn and Kjell Johnson: